$46 MILLION TO SUPPORT EMISSIONS REDUCTION IN ALBERTA’S INDUSTRIAL SECTOR THROUGH ANNUAL INDUSTRIAL TRANSFORMATION CHALLENGE

 Click the links below for more details:

-The Call is not limited to any particular focus area or technology, however ERA is seeking high-quality projects in areas of high strategic interest or where known technology gaps exist.
-The following list provides a non-exhaustive set of example technologies that ERA believes could represent compelling opportunities in this Call:
+The Call is not limited to any particular focus area or technology.
+The following list provides a non-exhaustive set of example technologies that ERA believe could represent compelling opportunities in this annual Call:

 • Agricultural and Forestry Innovation